drew65/p1_navigation_as/P1_report.md

 - [Prioritized experience replay](https://arxiv.org/abs/1511.05952)
 > Experience replay lets online reinforcement learning agents remember and reuse experiences from the past.
 In prior work, experience transitions were uniformly sampled from a replay memory.
 However, this approach simply replays transitions at the same frequency that they were originally experienced, regardless of their significance.
 In this paper we develop a framework for prioritizing experience, so as to replay important transitions more frequently, and therefore learn more efficiently.
 We use prioritized experience replay in Deep Q-Networks (DQN), a reinforcement learning algorithm that achieved human-level performance across many Atari games.
 DQN with prioritized experience replay achieves a new state-of-the-art, outperforming DQN with uniform replay on 41 out of 49 games.

-### Misc : Configuration used

-This agent has been trained on the Udacity provided online workspace.
-This environment allows to use a Nvidia K80 GPU that is used for the training.
-(The headless / no visualization version of the Unity environment was thus used)

-My setup is a "Deep Learning Dev Box", and is basically a Linux GPU Server, running Docker containers (using Nvidia Docker 2), serving Jupyter Lab notebooks which are accessed remotely via a web interface (or a ssh connection) : unfortunately this setup does not seem suitable to run Unity ML agent, with the GPU and providing a display for for the agent (See [Unity docuementation](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md) for more details)